Every enterprise needs to explain basic terminology and commonly asked questions. You would be surprised how the most basic questions are never asked.

 Patent counsel interviews the inventors to develop a broad understanding of the idea, related technology and how it might evolve.
 A draft provisional or non-provisional is produced within one to three months typically.

-Once the draft is approved by the inventors, it is filed with the patent office for examination.
+Once the draft is approved by the inventors, it is filed with the patent office for an examination.
 Feedback general comes in 6-24 months depending on whether the filing was fast-tracked.

 Only a very small percentage of cases are approved without push back from the patent office.
 The argument phase can be as short as 6 months or go on for years.
 Two-four rounds of argument are typical before allowance.

 Issued utility patents expire no matter what 20 years from their earliest priority date.
 They expire sooner unless escalating government fees are paid at 3.5, 7.5 and 11.5 years into their term.

 If I submit an idea related to my job, and it is not approved, can I pursue it on my own?

 No, ideas are created as part of your job duties the pursuit or not of patents are within the sole discretion of your employer.
 That your idea is not approved doesn’t mean that it will never be.
 A good patent program has an excess of innovation that is strategically pursued so long as budget permits.

 Should you have an idea completely unrelated to your job duties and not developed using company resources may be treated differently so long as any moonlighting policy is complied with.
 Legal can review and approve such pursuits and provide written approval.